Picture Gallery> Derbyshire Pictures Index> This page

 TO be LET, and may be entered upon at Lady-day next, that old-established and well-accustomed INN known by the sign of the GEORGE and DRAGON, situate the Market Place, Ashbourne.
 There is good and extensive stabling, the Inn has long enjoyed a large market connexion.—Enquire of Mr. Hollis, Market Place, Ashbourne.

-Whilst it looks as if it is part of the Market Place, the double fronted shop just behind the George and Dragon used to be on the corner of Union Street.
-It was a family run grocery and bakery run by Edward Slater; his name is on the board above the shop's entrance[5].
-It was eventually demolished, along with the shop next door (coloured white above).
+The double fronted brick built shop just behind the George and Dragon used to be on the corner of Union Street although it looks as if it is part of the Market Place.
+It was a family run grocery and bakery run by Edward Slater at this time; his name is on the board above the shop's entrance[7].
+Slater's was eventually demolished, along with the premises next door (coloured white above).

 market place

-junction, so just past Slater's shop, with the properties on the right above the King Street
+so just past Slater's shop, with the properties on the right above the King Street (previously Mutton

 The number of steps up to the various premises emphasise the steepness of the slope.